HUMA 3423 3.0 The New Testament Apocrypha

 2. Required Texts

-Ehrman, Bart.
-The Lost Scriptures: Books That Did Not Make It into the New Testament.
+Bart Ehrman, The Lost Scriptures: Books That Did Not Make It into the New Testament.
 New York: Oxford University Press, 2003.

 3. Methods of Evaluation

 All written work in this course is expected to be of high quality—i.e., it must conform to the style and format guidelines typical of Humanities courses—and it must be your own.
 To help ensure that these requirements are met, you are urged to visit the on-line guides listed below.
 In addition, a style sheet of my own design is to be attached to your assignments (see the assignment descriptions below).
 No paper will be accepted without the style sheet attached.
-For additional writing assistance, visit the following web sites:
+For additional writing assistance, visit http://www.arts.yorku.ca/caw/resources.html.

 NOTE: All graded work in this course is to be submitted to Turnitin.com (and brought to class in a hard copy).
-For an overview of this service and the University’s policies regarding Turnitin.com, please see HERE: It is very simple to use.
+For an overview of this service and the University’s policies regarding Turnitin.com, please see HERE.
+It is very simple to use.
 Go to www.turnitin.com for instructions on how to create a user profile.
 You can use whatever email address you wish but it must be a working one since you will receive emails over the course of the year.
 It is recommended that you NOT use internet email accounts (e.g., Hotmail, Yahoo, etc.).
 You create your own password so make it easy to remember.
-You will also require the following information to sign in initially: Class ID: 3262585.
-Password: ntap.
+You will also require the following information to sign in initially: Class ID: 16951565.
+Password: apocrypha.

 E. Class Participation: to encourage an optimum of instructor/student interaction, a portion of your final grade is allocated to class participation.
 The grade is based on class attendance, on asking/answering questions, and on participation in the Apocryphicity BLOG (to be discussed in class).
 Grade value: 10%.